Costs of damage

-Yes, landlords can charge for replacing the carpet if it is damaged beyond ordinary wear and tear.
-However, California law requires that landlords only charge for the remaining useful life of furnishings.
+In California, landlords can charge for replacing the carpet if it is damaged beyond ordinary wear and tear.
+However, California law requires that landlords can only charge for the remaining useful life of furnishings.
 At the end of a ten-year tenancy, a tenant cannot be charged for a carpet expected to last eight years despite the level of damage.

 Can the Landlord Charge for Nail Holes in California?

 Landlords can charge a tenant for nail holes if they damage the walls in a way that is not a result of ordinary enjoyment of the rental unit.